 This is my 36th Christmas with the hubby.
 That is a lot of ornament hanging to be sure.
 When we had our first Christmas together we came from two different holiday traditions; my family had an artificial tree, his had a real tree.
 There were other differences but when you get down to decorations, the heart is the tree.

-ALL PURCHASE LINKS ARE AFFILIATE LINKS WHICH MEANS IF YOU BUY ANYTHING THROUGH THEM I WILL RECEIVE A SMALL COMMISSION THAT HELPS TO KEEP THE FARM CATS IN TOYS AND TREATS.
+ALL PURCHASE LINKS ARE AFFILIATE LINKS WHICH MEANS IF YOU BUY ANYTHING THROUGH THEM I WILL RECEIVE A SMALL COMMISSION (at no additional charge to you)

 Do You Have an Artificial or Real Christmas Tree?

 For the first 35 years we went out every year and got a real tree.
 I was as happy to move over to the real tree side.
 In the early years of our marriage we would go to a tree farm and pick out a tree.
 In fact, it became an annual party with friends.
 We would all gather together, drive to the farm and get our trees and then come back to our house for dinner.